ugoviti/zabbix-templates/url-monitor/README.md

 - Simple Linux bash script based template
 - Easy Intallation and Configuration
 - LLD Discovery Items and Triggers based template
-- Multiple URL monitoring using one CSV file as input for LLD (you can specify a local file path or a HTTP URL)
+- Multiple URL monitoring using single CSV file as input for LLD (you can specify a local file path or a HTTP URL)
 - Accounting of Expire Date and Time Left of the expiring SSL certificates
 - 6 automatic types of trigger notifications (7 days left to expire, 3 days left to expire, certificate expired, http server unreachable, etc...)
 - Configurable macros